RuizhangZhou/fintech_apobank/Backend/README.md

 To stop the application, press `Ctrl+C`.
 #### 2.2. mongoDB [_mongodb_] und Productive-Data-Service [_productive-data-service_]
-`$ ./rebuild_productive-data-processor.sh` will rebuild the project and update the docker containers.
+`$ ./rebuild_productive-data.sh` will rebuild the _productive-data-service_ and update the docker containers.

-`$ ./start_productive-data-service.sh` will start up both docker containers.
+`$ ./start_productive-data.sh` will start up both docker containers.

 Swagger UI for _productive-data-service_ is accessible at http://localhost:8082/productive-data-service/v1/swagger-ui/

-`$ ./stop_productive-data-service.sh` will terminate both docker containers.
+`$ ./stop_productive-data.sh` will terminate both docker containers.
 #### 2.3.
 Batch Process [_batch-process_]
 `$ ./run_batch-process.sh` will build and run the _batch-process_ application.